ServiceNow Custom Field Mappings

 ServiceNow administrators can define the synchronization direction when creating a new custom field mapping in the ServiceNow integration.
 This allows them to control the flow of data between PagerDuty and ServiceNow:

-- Bidirectional: Custom field values will sync bidirectionally between PagerDuty and ServiceNow.
+- Bidirectional: Custom field values sync bidirectionally between PagerDuty and ServiceNow.

 Update the Custom Field Sync Direction

-Currently, the integration does not support modifying the sync direction once a custom field mapping has been saved.
+Currently, the integration does not support modifying the sync direction once you save a custom field mapping.

-However, you can delete the custom field mapping, and then recreate the mapping with your preferred sync direction.
+However, you can delete the custom field mapping and recreate the mapping with your preferred sync direction.

 View the Custom Field Mapping Sync Direction

-When configuring a custom field mapping, you can refer to the directional arrow in the Review Mapping section, which indicates how data will flow between the systems.
-Alternatively, you can navigate to the PagerDuty Custom Fields table and reference the Sync Direction column, which shows the sync direction for all of the custom field mappings in your ServiceNow environment.
+When configuring a custom field mapping, you can refer to the directional arrow in the Review Mapping section, which indicates how data flows between the systems.
+Alternatively, you can navigate to the PagerDuty Custom Fields table and reference the Sync Direction column, which shows the sync direction for all custom field mappings in your ServiceNow environment.

 Examples:

-There are three ServiceNow field types that can unidirectionally sync to PagerDuty Custom Fields:
+Three ServiceNow field types can sync unidirectionally to PagerDuty custom fields:

 - Reference field type